9cumber/amaboko/README.md

 AMAZON_ASSOC_TAG = "AssocTag"
 ```

 If you didn't do above both of the above settings, you should pass those variables when you instantiate AmazonBook class.
+In the case of you imported this module, you have got to pass variables to AmazonBook constructor.

 ### Usage